stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 \#stratapp allows you to turn on/off the pages for strategic context.

-You might choose to articulate the vision, mission and values.
+You may choose to articulate the vision, mission and values.

-Or you may prefer to use the brilliant [start with why](https://simonsinek.com/ "start with why") construct from Simon Sinek, which is built into #stratapp.
+Or you may prefer to use the brilliant [start with why](https://simonsinek.com/ "start with why") construct from Simon Sinek, which is also built into #stratapp.

 ### winning aspiration & where to play

-\#stratapp includes the templates developed by [Prof Roger Martin](https://rogerlmartin.com/meet-roger "Prof Roger Martin"), in collaboration with [Deloitte](https://www2.deloitte.com/ "Deloitte") and [Harvard Business Review](https://hbr.org/ "Harvard Business Review").
+\#stratapp includes the templates developed by the very talented [Prof Roger Martin](https://rogerlmartin.com/meet-roger "Prof Roger Martin"), in collaboration with [Deloitte](https://www2.deloitte.com/ "Deloitte") and [Harvard Business Review](https://hbr.org/ "Harvard Business Review").

 Prof Martin argues that CEOs and business owners should focus on the strategic choices, so their leaders and teams have a clear frame of reference for strategy execution.
 This thinking is included in #stratapp under the "direction" page, allowing you to articulate: